-Interactive Map Shows Which Dinosaurs Roamed around Sioux Falls
+Interactive Map Shows Which Dinosaurs Roamed Around South Dakota

 Over the years, South Dakota has been home to a number of historic dinosaur bone discoveries, including 'Sue', the Tyrannosaurus Rex discovered on the Cheyenne River Indian Reservation, in August of 1990.

-According to an interactive map deisgned by California paleontologist Ian Webster, what we now know as Eastern South Dakota and the Sioux Falls area, was once home to three main creatures, that were both land and water based, because up until 240 million years ago, this part of the world was either completely under water or right on the edge of a massive body of water.
+According to an interactive map designed by California paleontologist Ian Webster, what we now know as Eastern South Dakota and the Sioux Falls area, was once home to three main creatures, that were both land and water-based, because up until 240 million years ago, this part of the world was either completely underwater or right on the edge of a massive body of water.

 One of the inhabitants was the Mosasaurus.
-This was described a kind of 'ancient crocodile that could grow to over 50 feet long, with a streamlined skull bristling with teeth, a barrel like trunk for its midsection, and a long, powerful tail'.
+This was described as a kind of 'ancient crocodile that could grow to over 50 feet long, with a streamlined skull bristling with teeth, a barrel-like trunk for its midsection, and a long, powerful tail'.

 In 2016, a Mosasaurus fossil was discovered in the Black Hills.